selwynpolit/d9book/README.md

 * Create a `sites/development.services.yml`, with the following contents:
 * toggle the debug: false line to view templates being used for each element on site
-* drush cr after modifying the file to have changes take effect
+* Run `drush cr` after modifying the file to have changes take effect
+* Warning.
+Make sure your site is actually running before you make this change otherwise it will not run and make you very frustrated.

 ```
 # Local development services.
 #